login to members site

 Basketball Offense - Delay, Tempo-Controlling Offenses

 Sometimes you need an offense to slow things down, to delay the game and control the tempo, or to simply run the clock out at the end of a half or the end of the game (when you have the lead).
+With the advent of the shot clock, these offenses are less used nowadays.
 Here are several "delay" offenses.

 4-Corners Delay Offense